-- 1.1 The role of a Member serving on the Planning Committee involves balancing the representation of the needs and interests of individual constituents and the community, with the need to maintain an ethic of impartial decision-making on what can be highly controversial proposals. - 1.2 This document has been prepared to guide Members and Officers in dealing with planning matters in a manner consistent with good practice, including the conduct of Members in its processes and procedures and should be read alongside the Council's Code of Conduct. - 1.3 Failure to follow the recommendations set out in this Code of Practice, without good reason, may be regarded as being incompatible with good administration by the Local Government Ombudsman and affect how the Council, its Officers or Members may be perceived by others. - 1.4 By setting out clearly what is expected of both Members and Officers, it is anticipated that this Code will engender greater mutual understanding and support between all those involved in the planning process.
-The Code has been produced in the spirit of looking for continuous improvements in the delivery of services, discharging duties responsibly in an open, professional and consistent way compatible with the Council's Code of Conduct and its Protocol for Members/Officer relations. - 1.5 Both Members and Officers dealing with planning matters and advising Committees will be required to observe all the provisions of this Code. - 1.6 The Code is set out in the form of a series of headings followed by a brief discussion of the issues involved and best practice advice. - 1.7 In light of the Localism Act 2011 Members are advised that from 1st July 2011 the description of interests will change.
-Under the Localism Act Members will need to make sure they are clear whether they have a discloseable pecuniary interest or a non pecuniary interest when involving themselves in planning matters.
-Guidance will be issued to Members on the new categories of interest but if Members are not sure then they are advised to contact the Monitoring Officer for clarification.
+- 1.1 The role of a Member serving on the Planning Committee involves balancing the representation of the needs and interests of individual constituents and the community, with the need to maintain an ethic of impartial decision-making on what can be highly controversial proposals. - 1.2 This document has been prepared to guide Members and Officers in dealing with planning matters in a manner consistent with good practice, including the conduct of Members in its processes and procedures and should be read alongside the Councillors' Code of Conduct. - 1.3 Failure to follow the recommendations set out in this Code of Practice, without good reason, may be regarded as being incompatible with good administration by the Local Government Ombudsman and affect how the Council, its Officers or Members may be perceived by others. - 1.4 By setting out clearly what is expected of both Members and Officers, it is anticipated that this Code will engender greater mutual understanding and support between all those involved in the planning process.
+The Code has been produced in the spirit of looking for continuous improvements in the delivery of services, discharging duties responsibly in an open, professional and consistent way compatible with the Councillors' Code of Conduct and its Protocol for Members/Officer relations. - 1.5 Both Members and Officers dealing with planning matters and advising Committees will be required to observe all the provisions of this Code. - 1.6 The Code is set out in the form of a series of headings followed by a brief discussion of the issues involved and best practice advice.